Hair breakage can be caused by stress, heat, underlying conditions, and more. Learn what may be causing your hair breakage and how to stop it.

 Perms, relaxers, professional straightening, and coloring can all make your hair seem like it’s healthier after the first session or two.
 But if you do these services too often, the cuticle can break down and cause hair damage.

 The American Academy of Dermatology (AAD) recommends extending the time between your sessions to 8–10 weeks, if possible.
-In the meantime, try a hair mask to extend your results, such as this color-protecting mask.
+In the meantime, try a hair mask to extend your results.

 If you have oily skin, you’re also more likely to have excess sebum (natural oil) production in your scalp.
 This can lead to the temptation to wash your hair more often than you need to.